 Perhaps because modern life has been led at a much less breakneck pace than in many other regions of Japan, Oita Prefecture’s lush green landscape of traditional farming and fishing villages still retains a strong sense of its past.
-Stories telling of a time stretching back to the earliest days of Japan are to be found in Oita’s ancient kofun burial mounds and tateishi standing stones, the venerable Usa Hachiman Shrine and ethereal Fuki-ji temple, and in a plethora of Buddhist statues and magaibutsu relief sculptures.
+Stories telling of a time stretching back to the earliest days of Japan are to be found in Oita’s ancient kofun burial mounds and tateishi standing stones, the venerable Usa Hachiman Shrine and ethereal Fuki-ji temple, and in a plethora of Buddhist statues and relief sculptures, thelatter typified by the Kumano Magaibutsu.
 While in any neighbourhood, shrines have been tended by the locals and been the scene of prayer and festivals for millennia.

 The stronghold of Otomo Sorin, the first samurai to subjugate much of Kyushu and who also became a convert to Christianity under the influence of the Jesuit missionary Francis Xavier, was in Funai, now Oita City.
 His ruling, warrior class, which dominated Japan for centuries until 1868, left castles throughout the prefecture.
 Today, ramparts are all that usually remains but even so their grand scale in Nakatsu, Oita City and especially at Oka-jo in Taketa, attest to their supremacy.
 However, expression of power may not have always been the sole reason for their construction.
 One of Japan’s smallest castles at Kitsuki lies atop a cliff overlooking the sea and seems to have been built more with an eye to beauty than suppression.
 In the same quiet town a rare example of an original, thatched samurai house lies a stone’s throw away, while Taketa and Hita are still strongly reminiscent of the generally peaceful, ordinary life of both samurai and townspeople.
 Hita also retains the site of the important Kangien school, which in its day was, in a nation then strictly regulated by social standing from birth, an enlightened institution for the education of anyone regardless of class.